Kenovichy/kenovichy/README.md

 # Yo!
 ## I'm a robotics student! 🤖
 ## I'll gradually add more projects when I get better!
+Mainly PCB and 3D modelling
-## Have only worked with websites so far though....so only js, html and css 😅
+## I have worked on a satellite now!!!
+Will expand with more projects!

 <!--
 **Kenovichy/kenovichy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.